 After fifteen safe and successful years Jamie has finished guiding 8000m peaks. 

 +- perhaps some mittens or gloves that are in between the warmest Primaloft mitts and windstopper gloves.
 Gloves with leather palms for rope handling are better than simple liner gloves unless you have both.

-+ collapsible trekking poles, eg the Black Diamond range (some people prefer to use only one; that is OK)
++ collapsible trekking poles with snow basket, eg the Black Diamond range (some people prefer to use only one; that is OK)

 + strong crampons with anti-balling plates.
 If you bring light alloy (aluminum) crampons, also bring heavy duty crampons.

 + light harness - Black Diamond Couloir is good but there are others